mriffaud/Handbook-for-Business-Growth/README.md

 ![OverallScore](https://github.com/mriffaud/Handbook-of-the-Business-Growth/blob/master/images/RFM%20Segmentation/OverallScore.png)

-The table above shows that the customers in OverallScore 1 are more valuable than customers in OverallScore 5.
-In order to keep in line with the business requirements laid out earlier in Step 2, we are going to classify the scores as follow:
+The table above shows that the customers in OverallScore 4 are more valuable than customers in OverallScore 0.
+In order to keep in line with the business requirements laid out at the biginning of *Step 2 - Customer Segmentation*, we are going to classify the scores as follow:
-* 0 to 1: Low Value
+* 0 : Low Value
-* 2 to 3: Mid Value
+* 1 and 2: Mid Value
-* 4+: High Value
+* 3 and 4: High Value

 ![3d plot](https://github.com/mriffaud/Handbook-of-the-Business-Growth/blob/master/images/RFM%20Segmentation/3d%20plot.png)